Routes into social work

 Successful applicants must have:

-• A 2:1 degree completed in the last six years.
-If you fall outside of this time frame, then you will need to show evidence of recent study.
+• A 2:2 degree completed in the last six years.
+If applicants fall outside of this time frame, then they will need to show evidence of recent study.

-• English Language and Maths GCSE at grade C/4 or above.
-We'll accept functional skills for Maths.
+• English Language and Maths GCSES at grade C/4 or above (functional skills will only be accepted for Maths)

 • A full current UK driving licence